mcdemarco/the-new-kitchen-cookbook/soup/chickpea.md

 Add in the spinach and any reserved chickpeas and simmer 20-30 minutes.

 Lastly, stir in lemon juice, salt and pepper to taste and serve, hot, with crusty bread.

+## Variants

+Cook 1 package soy chorizo according to package directions.
+Slice to bite-sized and add it to the soup at the spinach stage.
+(I used [this one](https://lightlife.com/products/smart-sausages-chorizo), which I found at Market Basket.
+It's in the solid style, not crumbly like Trader Joe's soy chorizo, and spices up the soup quite a bit.)

+Alternately, add crushed red pepper to taste early on for spicing up.